-- Information about the coronavirus can be found on the NHS and WHO websites. - MetLife has invoked its full working from home policy as part of its robust BCP plans. - Any claims as a result of the coronavirus will be payable, subject to the usual terms and conditions of the policy. - If an employee is actively at work but working from a different location e.g. at home, this does not in itself fail the actively at work definition / requirements. - Some of our group policies apply a catastrophic event limit or travel restrictions in respect of employees, so you should check if these apply to your client's cover. - Employees have access to a range of health and wellbeing services, depending on whether they are covered by a MetLife Group Life and / or Group Income Protection policy.
+- Information about the coronavirus can be found on the NHS and WHO websites. - Any claims as a result of the coronavirus will be payable, subject to the usual terms and conditions of the policy. - If an employee is actively at work but working from a different location e.g. at home, this does not in itself fail the actively at work definition / requirements. - Some of our group policies apply a catastrophic event limit or travel restrictions in respect of employees, so you should check if these apply to your client's cover. - Employees have access to a range of health and wellbeing services, depending on whether they are covered by a MetLife Group Life and / or Group Income Protection policy.